protyayofficial/protyayofficial.github.io/_portfolio/visionarch.md

 ---
 title: "Vision Architecture Implementations"
 excerpt: "Developed a Connect Four game with a React frontend and Flask backend.
 The project includes two gameplay modes: two-player and AI-based play.
 The AI logic is implemented in Python and interacts with the Flask server.
-The frontend uses Vite for fast development and Tailwind CSS for styling, offering an intuitive user interface."
+The frontend uses Vite for fast development and Tailwind CSS for styling, offering an intuitive user interface.<br/>"
 collection: portfolio
 ---